dodoschnau/AC_restaurants_list/README.md

     cp .env.example .env
     ```

-5. Run the database migrations and seeders to set up the initial database structure and data:
+5. Create the database in MySQL:
     ```sh
+    CREATE DATABASE restaurant
+    ```
+    `Note: Make sure the MySQL server connection settings match those in config/config.json.`

+6. Run the database migrations and seeders to set up the initial database structure and data:
+    ```sh
     npx sequelize-cli db:migrate
     npx sequelize-cli db:seed:all
     ```

-6. Launch the application :
+7. Launch the application :
     ```sh
     npm run start
     ```
-7. Open your browser and visit http://localhost:3000 to start using the program.
+8. Open your browser and visit http://localhost:3000 to start using the program.

 ## Development